Peskotom = Pollock

 Towards the termination of the Late period there are indications of a scarcity of deer in the Passamaquoddy Bay region, perhaps an anticipation of the Historic period when deer were very scarce until the mid 19th century.
 This shortage, which may be linked with a worsening of the climate at that time, may have influenced the dual coastal-inland pattern noted in Historic times.

-An interesting observation resulting from our work is the apparent abandonment of the New Brunswick side (east) of ht St. Croix River by AD 800 and a movement eastward to the Digdequash Harbor area.
+An interesting observation resulting from our work is the apparent abandonment of the New Brunswick side (east) of the St. Croix River by AD 800 and a movement eastward to the Digdequash Harbor area.
 Grant (1970) has documented the rather substantial rise in sea levels in the Bay of Fundy, and has arrived at an average rate of rise of one foot per century.
 Not only is this washing out older sites, but it results in relatively brief occupancy of any one clam gathering area.
 Clams require silty-sandy beaches in an inter-tidal area to thrive.
 When sea levels rise and erosion of the land occurs, beach slopes may increase in pitch until the slope is too great to allow the deposition of the fine sands required for clam survival.
 Coarse sand and gravel replaces the muddy bottoms and other shell fish species, such as mussels and whelks, replace the clams.
 With the diminishing of the clams the Indians abandoned their nearby site and moved to new clam beds.
 Thus at sites like Sand Point and Hidlitz, which are located on the St. Croix River as it debouched into the Bay, one would have difficulty today in obtaining a good feed of clams.
 These sites are radiocarbon dated at around AD 50 and AD 650 respectively.

 Examining our knowledge of the Passamaquoddy Bay area, we can claim to have some idea of the culture between about 2000 years ago and the Historic period.
 Prior to that there are some large gaps in our knowledge.
 Most critical is a better understanding of the first intensive shell fish exploitation patterns.
-It seems unlikely that we will find our evidence in Passamaquoddy Bay, and so attention will be focused on nearby Cobscook By where sea levels change and erosion may have been less destructive.
-Further work needs to be done, also, on the question of our presence of Marine mammal hunters.
+It seems unlikely that we will find our evidence in Passamaquoddy Bay, and so attention will be focused on nearby Cobscook Bay where sea levels change and erosion may have been less destructive.
+Further work needs to be done, also, on the question of the presence of Marine mammal hunters.
 Were these people representative of a widespread “Maritime Archaic Tradition”, stretching from Blue Hill to Newfoundland as Tuck suggests (1971)?
 Or were they primarily inland oriented Indians who made infrequent, or perhaps seasonal, trips to the salt water to hunt seals?
 In either event, what was the relationship between these people and those who had a primary adaptation to the marine resources – the shell fish gatherers?

 These are important questions.
 At this time the answers can only be put forward as hypotheses to be verified or refuted.
 These hypotheses serve as guides to future research.
 As further work in easternmost Maine begins to produce answers, we can anticipate the formulation of new, equally challenging hypotheses.